StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 * Proper handling for trailing slash in a receiver URL configuration.
 STAC-7817
 * Upgrade the requirement and documentation of Static Topology to use AgentV2.
 STAC-8640
 * `processmanager-properties.conf` was merged into `processmanager.conf` for both StackState and StackGraph.
 If you have changes to either one of those configuration files, you changes will need to be reaplied after upgrade.
 STAC-8473
 * The authentication for the admin API \(port 7071 by default\) is now configured separately from the normal authentication and, for new installations, it is enabled by default.
-If authentication was enabled for this api \(by default not\) this requires a change in the StackState configuration file.
+If authentication was enabled for this API \(by default not\) this requires a change in the StackState configuration file.
 If it was not enabled it is strongly advised to enable it now and change the password.
 See the `application_stackstate.conf.example` file for an explanation on how to do both.
 STAC-7993
 * It is now possible to configure a proxy for event handlers, see [how to set this up](../../configure/topology/proxy-for-event-handlers.md).
 STAC-7784
 * Allow STS process manager to perform HTTPS health check.
 STAC-7718